trustero/Receptor-Template/docs/ReceptorDeveloperGuide.md

 1. Build your custom receptor using the instructions provided in this guide.

 ```
-NOTE: Your receptor's Get Receptor Type function must return "trr-custom", and you must use "Custom Service" as your service name.
+NOTE: Your receptor's GetReceptorType function must return "trr-custom", and you must use "Custom Service" as your service name.
 ```

 ### Add Your Custom Receptor to the Application